 Sam forced his eyes open.
-Dean was standing a few feet to the front, his back to Sam.
-Jessica was facing them both, backlit by a window.
+Dean stood a few feet to the front, his back to Sam.
+Jessica faced them both, backlit by a window.
 Sam froze.
 She looked radiant.
 White flowing dress, golden curls cascading down her shoulders—she looked like an angel.
 His angel.
 His whole body tightened with need.

 "Dean, help me," Sam heard her say.
-Her voice was muffled, broken up like a bad connection and it was difficult to make out all the words.
+Her voice was muffled, broken up like bad reception and it was difficult to make out all the words.